learn-co-curriculum/dsc-apis-lab/README.md

 ## Summary

 Nice work!
-In this lab, you synthesized your skills for the day, making multiple API calls to Yelp in order to paginate through a results set, performing some basic exploratory analysis and then creating a nice map visual to display the results!
+In this lab, you've made multiple API calls to Yelp in order to paginate through a results set, performing some basic exploratory analysis and then creating a nice interactive map to display the results using Folium!
 Well done!